zopefoundation/www.zope.org/docs/developer/roadmap.rst

 * Support schedule:
     - Full support: ended on 2020-10-08 (the Zope 5.0 release date)
-    - Bug fixes: until 2021-12-31 or until Plone 6.1 is released, whichever comes later
+    - Bug fixes: until 2021-12-31 or until Plone 6.0 is released, whichever comes later
-    - Security fixes: until 2022-12-31 or until Plone 6.1 is released, whichever comes later
+    - Security fixes: until 2022-12-31

 Zope 2.13 - old version
 -----------------------
 Plone 4.3, 5.0 and 5.1 are running on top of Zope 2.13.
+Zope 2.13 is no longer officially supported but may see releases in response to secyrity issues uncovered on the still-supported versions of Plone that use it.

 * Python support:
     - 2.7